 - This is also available in the GetTaxRequest at the document and line levels.
 It allows you to exempt a transaction by passing a pre-coded exemption reason (see values below), or you can create custom reasons with custom rules on the AvaTax Website.
 This at least provides a way of explaining the reason for the exemption, but any certificates will still be managed manually by the user.

 Automating Certificate Management

 - AvaTax Exemption Certificate Management System (ECMS)

 - This is a certificate management tool available to all customers on the AvaTax Website.
 Certificates are imported to AvaTax directly as placeholder records for a real certificate maintained by you on file.
 Certificates are matched to the CustomerCode in the GetTaxRequests, and transactions are exempted where appropriate.

 - This is an add-on product that independently manages your exemption certificates.
 It allows you to store certificate images, send certificate requests to your customers (individually or in batches), and allows your customers to fill out certificate information directly through a wizard which results in an actual certificate.
 Certificates are matched to customer codes (and states applicable, and date ranges) on GetTaxRequests, and transactions are exempted where appropriate.
 This is not automatically included with AvaTax and would need to be purchased separately.

-CustomerUsageType (or Entity/Use Code) is a value that can be passed at the document or line level of a tax request, and identifies the customer within a group.
+Entity/Use Code (previously called CustomerUsageType, now deprecated) is a value that can be passed at the document or line level of a tax request, and identifies the customer within a group.
 Frequently, it is used to mark a customer as fully or partially tax exempt.
 To that end, there are pre-populated customer taxability profiles present in the AvaTax system with rules for the United States and Canada: